 Are we moving towards a world full of disposable Mobile Phones?

-In 2015 there were more mobile phone subscribers in the world than people living in the world this has raised many eye brows since because the pundits of global warming have had a keen eye on the impacts of mobile phone recycling on our environment.
-According to a report by UN in 2016 44.7 million metric tons of e waste was produced and with the pace it has been increasing it is expected that it will reach more than 5.2 million metric tons which if calculated would be 6.8 kilogram per user.
+In 2015 there were more mobile phone subscribers in the world than people living in the world this has raised many eyebrows since because the pundits of global warming have had a keen eye on the impacts of mobile phone recycling on our environment.
+According to a report by UN in 2016 44.7 million metric tons of e-waste was produced and with the pace, it has been increasing it is expected that it will reach more than 5.2 million metric tons which if calculated would be 6.8 kilograms per user.
 The estimated value of Raw material used in 44.7 metric tons would be more than 55 billion Euros so you can imagine the quantity of just the raw materials used to produce all of that electronics.
 All sorts of electronic products are added in the total figures.
-We can divide the electronic waste into 6 different categories.
+We can divide the electronic waste into six different categories.

-1. Temperature exchange equipment, more commonly referred to as cooling and freezing equipments.
+1. Temperature exchange equipment, more commonly referred to as cooling and freezing equipment.

 2. Screens, monitors including TVs and LCD screens.

 4. Large equipment.
 Typically known as white goods including washing machines